vijay122/Capture.js/README.md

 # Capture.js
-Generic framework js to capture all the page events and store it.
+Generic javascript plugin to capture all the page events and push it to an exposed api.
 Usage
-Add jquery reference in the web page.
+Add jquery reference in the web page.(if jquery is really needed, else put it in DOMContentLoaded for just plain vanilla javascript projects)
 Add reference to capture.js file in ur masterpage, and provide the class capture to the container div.
 All the elements inside the container div are tracked for events, and stored in the array.